-The rent on the share that you have not purchased is subsidised and charged at around 3% (or less) of the share value.
-You will pay your rent to Moat every month via direct debit.
+The interest on the share you have not purchased (ie the share owned by Moat) is subsidised and usually charged at around 3% (or less).
+This is referred to as rent and you will pay your rent to Moat every month via direct debit.
 You can buy more shares in your home at any time and this is known as staircasing.
 If you buy more shares in your home, then the rent you pay to Moat reduces but your mortgage payments may increase if you borrow more money from your lender to fund the staircasing transaction.